 NIce to meet you, i'm tori

-I'm a writer, an anti-racist activist and educator, neuroscience research assistant, history nerd, and an ex-evangelical.
+I'm a writer, an anti-racist activist and educator, a diversity coach, neuroscience research assistant, history nerd, and an ex-evangelical.
 I use neuroscience to reframe the way culture engages with mental health, race, racism, spiritual abuse, sexuality, and the legal system.

 I tried y'all...

 I really did try.
 I fought like hell to be the way I was supposed to be in church and stuff.
 Truly.
 In church, at least the kind of churches I attended, they told you that the Holy Spirit would empower you to live the life that God wanted you to live.
 Holy, blameless, not drawn toward sin.

 Turns out, beating myself up in an attempt to live up to this impossible standard isn't great for your health.
 For some reason or another, it seemed that the Holy Spirit never picked up the slack.
 You're supposed to keep fighting the way you really are until you die.